karrot1/Tower-of-Decay/README.txt

 Controls:
   Normal Gameplay
     Movement
-      Arrow keys to move
+      Arrow keys or number pad to move
+	 W: move up
+	 X: move down
+	 A: move left
+	 D: move right
-      Y: move up and to the left
+      Q: move up and to the left
-      U: move up and to the right
+      E: move up and to the right
-      B: move down and to the left
+      Z: move down and to the left
-      N: move down and to the right
+      C: move down and to the right
     Other
       <: move up a flight of upwards stairs
       >: move down a flight of downwards stairs